Estuary

 Conclusion

 Change Data Capture (CDC) is an effective method of capturing and tracking data changes in real time, enabling organizations to streamline their ETL processes.
-CDC can be achieved using different methods, such as query-based, trigger-based, and log-based methods.
-The log-based method is the most efficient, capturing all changes made to the data in real time.
+CDC can be implemented using different methods, such as query-based, trigger-based, and log-based methods.
+Among these, the log-based method is the most efficient, capturing all changes made to the data in real time.
 Incorporating log-based CDC into Streaming ETL processes enables organizations to update the target system with the most recent data from the source system, resulting in real-time analytics and informed decision-making.

 Estuary Flow is a powerful data streaming platform that can be used to achieve this.
-Streamlining ETL processes with CDC offers numerous benefits.
-These include real-time data processing, reduced data latency, increased efficiency, improved data accuracy, and better scalability.
+By streamlining ETL processes with CDC, organizations can achieve numerous benefits, including real-time data processing, reduced data latency, increased efficiency, improved data accuracy, and better scalability.
 These benefits can ultimately result in better business outcomes and competitive advantage.

-So, if you are ready to reap the benefits of the CDC and elevate your data strategy, sign up to try Flow for free and start exploring its extensive features.
+If you are ready to reap the benefits of the CDC and elevate your data strategy, sign up to try Estuary Flow for free and start exploring its extensive features.

 Start streaming your data for free